cauphenuny/terminal-stg/README.md

   Use `w` `s` `a` `d` `j` `k` to switch selected button.

   You can choose free-for-all mode or private mode.
-You can invite other users to your current room.
+You can invite other players to your current room.

 ### 2. commands